 Different colored and shaped steam buns have become more and more popular on social media.
 Today, I gave making vegan steam pumpkin rose buns dessert a try.
-Fluffy soft rose with tinted sweetness, who wouldn’t love some rose?
-The concept of buns is inspired by Asian recipes of ‘mantou’.
+And I'm going to hare with you how to make my vegan steamed pumpkin rose bun dessert step by step.
+They are fluffy soft rose with tinted sweetness, who wouldn't love some rose?
+The concept of buns is inspired by Asian recipes of 'mantou'.
 Traditional mantou is plain with no taste and is often served as a replacement for rice.
 If a chef is feeling inspired, they will make stuffed buns, known as baozi.

 Rose buns are the perfect deliciously edible dessert for holiday occasions to impress your guests, a low-cost present for your loved ones orValentine's Day dessert.
 Or simply just treat yourself to some roses just because!
 These pretty roses are guaranteed to be a hit, they look so pretty it's almost a shame to eat them!